CarlosEmilioAlcantara/exercises/MySQL/notes/MySQL.md

 The above code will order the query result/show the records in descending order.

 ### AS Clause
-**AS** - rename a column.
+**AS** - give alias to a column or table.
 Useful for when columns are created on query.

 > ```sql
 > SELECT